 Cryptocurrency is becoming rapidly popular among the younger and tech-savvy investors of Singapore.
 You’ve definitely read about it.

-Your first impressions feel like it’s definitely worth trying provided it gives good yields and information shows that there is relatively low risk thanks to public confidence in the currencies.
+Your first impressions feel like it’s definitely worth trying provided it gives good yields and information shows that there are relatively low-risk thanks to public confidence in the currencies.

 However, if you’re misinformed, you might end up making bad investments and losing more than you initially invested.
 To make sure this doesn’t happen, here are seven important things you should know about cryptocurrency before you begin your journey.